For the service that we offer see our electrical safety testing page.

 This page focusses on plug in appliances rather than electrical installations.

-Electrical safety is something that must be considered when using any device that is able to cause a hazard.
-Current legislation places a requirement, primarily on organisations, to make sure that electrical products are safe.
+Electrical safety testing is carried out to detect any possible fire and electrical shock hazards.
+Current legislation places a requirement, primarily on organisations, to make sure that electrical products are safe to use.

-For both organisations and consumers, the Electrical (Safety) Regulations 2010 is the main piece of legislation to consider.
+For both organisations and consumers, the Electrical (Safety) Regulations 2010 is the main legislation to consider.
 The regulations cover activities of technicians, electricians, recyclers, and second hand dealers.

 Electrical safety testing is only a test in a snapshot of time as to whether an appliance is safe.
 Also, not all unsafe conditions will be detected if automated test equipment is used.
 A thorough inspection is also needed to detect some other types of potential electrical hazards.